sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 Teaming Logistics:

-* You must work in a team of exactly two students (given an odd number of total students, we may have one team of three).
+* You must work in a team of exactly two students (if we end up with an odd number of total students, we may have one team of three).
 * Only one of you should fork the base repo for this assignment.
 The one that forks the repo should then add the other team member as a collaborator on GitHub for that repo.

 Teaming Guidance:

-* Do not default to working with your friend, think hard about what you want out of the project and how you'll work to get it and explore whether your best buddy as a partner makes the most sense.
+* Do not default to working with your friend.
+Think hard about what you want out of the project and how you'll work to get it, then explore whether your best buddy as a partner makes the most sense.
 * Make sure you and your potential partner are on the same page in terms of project topic.
 * You should partner with someone that has roughly the same commitment level to the project.
 For instance, someone that is excited to clear most of their schedule to complete the most amazing SoftDes project ever should not partner with someone that is just looking to do the minimum.
 * You should be mindful of differences in level of programming experience when selecting your partner.
 Teams that are very closely matched in terms of programming experience should be no problem.
 Teams that are not closely matched on this axis can also be quite effective.
 However, if you and your partner are not closely matched, you will want to make sure that you are both vigilant about avoiding some common pitfalls that occur with this type of team.
 The two most common pitfalls are: the person with more experience gets frustrated with the other team member and does all the work, and the person with more experience writes all the code while the person with less experiences watches them.